hannesj/found/README.md

 If any matched routes have unresolved asynchronous component or data dependencies, the router will initially attempt to render all such routes in their loading state.
 If those routes all implement `render` methods and return non-`undefined` values from their `render` methods, the router will render the matched routes in their loading states.
 Otherwise, the router will continue to render the previous set of routes until all asynchronous dependencies resolve.

-#### `groups`
+#### Named child routes

-Specify the `groups` property on a route to set up named child routes.
+Specify an object for the `children` property on a route to set up named child routes.
 A route with named child routes will match only if every route group matches.
 The elements corresponding to the child routes will be available on their parent as props with the same name as the route groups.

 ```js
 function AppPage({ nav, main }) {